RF & Microwave Broadband Amplifiers

 (a) AC coupling of a signal with a 1 to 4 mark space ratio (as above)

 (b) Only the negative pulses are amplified by the gain factor of 10.
-P
+Positive parts are clipped as the saturation level is reached.

 (c) The DC level shifts again as the amplifier is not only input but also output AC coupled.